 Use these tips to ensure your dissatisfied customers end up being content with the answers they receive.
 Provide them with the convenience they need to prefer you over your competitors.

 Remember that unhappy customers are good for your business as they provide you with valuable feedback.
-Take this as a chance to improve and make necessary changes to prevent future consequences.
+Take this as a chance to improve and make necessary changes to prevent future consequences and improve customer loyalty.

 Tim Ferguson is a writer and editor of Marketing Digest.
 He enjoys writing about SEO, content marketing, online reputation management, social media, AI, and Big Data.
 When he is not writing and editing for Marketing Digest, he spends time on learning more about content marketing and getting better at it.